fica99/42sh/README.md

 	<end>: Go to the end of line.
 	<ctrl+[up|down]>: Move cursor by display line.
 	<ctrl+[left|right]>: Move cursor per word.
-	<ctrl+D>: If there is a line, then work as well as delete; otherwise, force exit.
+	<ctrl+D>: If there is a end position, then works as enter.
+If there is a line, then work as well as delete; otherwise, force exit.
 	<ctrl+V>: Paste.
 	<ctrl+X>: Cut.
 	<ctrl+C>: If there is a highlighted text, then work as well as copy; otherwise, cancel line or stop process.